- Leadership and Faculty

 - The Penn Advantage

 Penn is an outstanding international research university, and the Psychiatry faculty are among the most creative and productive in the institution.
 Penn was ranked fourth among departments of psychiatry for National Institutes of Health research funding in 2014.

 There is a rich variety of ongoing research projects in which residents can participate, ranging from molecular neuroscience to health systems and psychotherapy research.
 MD/PhD candidates, as well as residents with defined areas of interest, are encouraged to continue their research within their residency training.
 There are individualized opportunities to conduct research in the areas of substance abuse, cognitive neuroscience, psychotherapy, child and adolescent psychiatry, and community psychiatry as part of the residency curriculum.
 Many of our residents choose to stay at Penn following their residencies to complete fellowship training with a faculty mentor.

-Our research track provides 10% protected time for PGY1s, 20% for PGY2s, 40% for PGY3s, and 80% for PGY4s.
 The program includes intensive individual mentorship with senior faculty in the department, specialized didactics in research methods, and focused administrative support.
 Over 25 faculty members are involved in mentoring scholars and leading seminar sessions on conducting patient-oriented research.
 Residents are able to apply to the research track at several points prior to and during residency.
-It is expected that these scholars will be able to secure academic positions following their training, and several recent research track graduates have joined the Department of Psychiatry faculty at UPenn.
+It is expected that these scholars will be able to secure academic positions following their training, and several recent research track graduates have joined the Department of Psychiatry faculty at Penn.

-Some examples of recent Clinical Research Scholars’ projects include:
+Some examples of recent Research Scholars’ projects include:

 - Neuroimaging of ADHD in adolescents